HariSekhon/Knowledge-Base/zookeeper.md

 ## Basics

 - mature, robust, well tested and widely used by HBase, Kafka, SolrCloud, HDFS/Yarn/Hive HA ZKFC, Docker Swarm
-- companies: invented by Yahoo - also used by Facebook, YouTube, eBay, Rackspace, Netflix

 - writes need quorum